-To measure the distance along a path with multiple points, hold SHIFT as each point is selected.
+To measure the distance along a multi-segment path, hold SHIFT as each point is selected.
 The length of each line segment will be displayed in the 3d scene, while the total path distance will be displayed below in the main window's status bar.